rowdyrabbit/package-server/README.md

 ### Building the image
 Run this command from the directory containing the Dockerfile file:
-`docker build -t do-package-server .`
+`docker build -t package-server .`

 ### Running the image
 Execute this:
-`docker run -d -p 8080:8080 do-package-server`
+`docker run -d -p 8080:8080 package-server`

 ### Connecting to the docker container
 This depends on where you're running the image.
 If you're running it on OSX, you'll need to find the IP of docker-machine using: